jumpinjackie/vscode-map-preview/README.md

 If you believe this to be incorrect (ie. You have legitimate content that should be one of the above formats), please [report an issue on this](https://github.com/jumpinjackie/vscode-map-preview/issues)

+# Configuration

+Many aspects of this extension can be configurable.
+See [the configuration reference](https://github.com/jumpinjackie/vscode-map-preview/blob/master/CONFIGURATION.md)

 # Release Notes

 See [the release notes document](https://github.com/jumpinjackie/vscode-map-preview/blob/master/RELEASE_NOTES.md)